Origami-Cloudless-AI/software-engineering-project/README.md

 ## Architecture investigation
 - How should we understand Roberto's demo architecture?
-  - Any architecutre document?
+  - Any architecture document?
-  - Any architecutre block diagram?
+  - Any architecture block diagram?
   - Any flow diagram?
   - Any list of components used? which could be reused and which not, since the outcome of this project would be opensource'ed.
   - Any list of software frameworks each components uses?
 - Should we map each Seamless TinyML lifecycle management's phase on this demo scenario?
 - Should we make sure which phases are still missing? (e.g. "2.
-Model trainig")
+Model training")

 Phase # | Name | Roberto's demo
 :---:|:---|:---